A Personally Tailored Clinical Exercise/Pilates based programme for you

 A review appointment is needed to individually check on your progress at a time decided by your physiotherapist and you; usually every 3-6 months.

 • Individual sessions These are all led by a Physiotherapist and are rebateable under most Private Health Insurance Extra’s Cover.
-Sessions can be booked at any time during normal clinic opening hours.
+Sessions can be booked at any time during normal clinic opening hours that suit you.

 • On Line Tele Exercise and Pilates classes are available online as a package of 10 taped classes.
 These classes have been loaded up onto google drive for you to access 24/7 for 10 weeks for $132 per term, on a school term basis.
 Email the clinic for more information.